henriksson-lab/telomemore.java/README.md

 # Telomemore - Analysis of telomere state

-This software is used to count telemoric reads in scATACseq data.
+This software is used to count telemoric reads in scATACseq data, multiomic scATACseq, and bulk ATACseq.
 Other motifs can also be used for the scan.

-A less versatile prototype of Telomemore was first implemented in Python.
-Code is available at https://github.com/henriksson-lab/telomemore
+A less versatile prototype of Telomemore was first implemented in Python, with code available at https://github.com/henriksson-lab/telomemore

 ## Features

-Support input from 10x, sciATAC, and bulk/SS2 data
+Telomemore supports input from 10x, sciATAC, and bulk/SS2 data

 ## Resources

+In the Examples folder you will find:

-* Jupyter notebooks showing integration with Scanpy.
-TODO
+* Jupyter notebooks showing integration with SCANPY
-* R scripts showing integration with Signac and ArchR.
-TODO
+* R scripts showing integration with Signac and ArchR

-* Documentation: https://willros.github.io/telomemore     TODO - new for java
+## Building and using

+First build the software with the command `make` in the terminal.
+A file telomemore.jar will be produced.

+To get information about usage:
+`java -jar telomemore.jar`

+Recommended basic usage for 10x output is:
+`java -Xmx2g -jar telomemore.jar OUTPUT.csv -counttotal -countkmer -10xatacs /home/yours/thecellrangeroutputdiretory`

 ## Reference

-Manuscript in preparation
+"Telomemore enables single-cell analysis of cell cycle and chromatin condensation" by I.S.Mihai et al (Manuscript in preparation)

 ## License